google/WebFundamentals/src/content/en/fundamentals/primers/promises/index.markdown

 As of Chrome 32, Opera 19, Firefox 29, Safari 8 &amp; Microsoft Edge, promises are enabled by default.

 To bring browsers that lack a complete promises implementation up to spec compliance, or add promises to other browsers and Node.js, check out [the polyfill](https://github.com/jakearchibald/ES6-Promises#readme) (2k gzipped).

 ## Compatibility with other libraries

-The JavaScript promises API will treat anything with a `then` method as promise-like (or <em>thenable</em> in promise-speak <em>*sigh*</em>), so if you use a library that returns a Q promise, that's fine, it'll play nice with the new JavaScript promises.
+The JavaScript promises API will treat anything with a `then` method as promise-like (or `thenable` in promise-speak _sigh_), so if you use a library that returns a Q promise, that's fine, it'll play nice with the new JavaScript promises.

 Although, as I mentioned, jQuery's Deferreds are a bit… unhelpful.
 Thankfully you can cast them to standard promises, which is worth doing as soon as possible: